Table of Contents

 4. Add key blogging plugins to find your readers and track stats

-Once you start writing and publishing content, you’ll need to add a few plugins to perform complex functions.
+Once you master blog writing basics and start writing and publishing content, you’ll need to add a few plugins to perform complex functions.
 For example, if you want to attract visitors from search engines, you may need SEO plugins such as RankMath or YoastSEO.
 Again, if you wish your readers to be able to share the post on social media, add a plugin like WP Social Sharing.